 Recent advances in microwave technology make possible the use of the frequency range 275-450 GHz by active services for communications and other uses.
 While optical fiber is generally the least expensive terrestrial communications medium in terms of equipment cost per Gb/s-km, there are some applications where fixed radio systems of comparable bandwidth have unique advantages.
 In some locations, e.g. highly urbanized areas, optical fiber has very high installation costs which greatly exceeds component costs.
 Optical fiber cannot be installed quickly in certain place for special events and may not be economical for short-term events at a given location.
 Optical fiber has a time latency greater than radio systems due to the index of refraction of the fiber material which results in a group velocity about 25% less than in radio systems.
 While for many applications this latency is insignificant, for some applications it is an issue.
 Finally, in case of disaster, especially earthquakes with ground rupture along a fault, fiber optics systems cannot be restored quickly and temporary radio systems with comparable capacity would be beneficial in restoring communications networks for both land line service and mobile service.

 Footnote No. 5.565 identifies frequency bands in the range 275-450 GHz for use by administrations for radio astronomy, Earth exploration-satellite (passive) and space research (passive) service applications.
 Consistent with No. 5.565, frequencies above 275 GHz can be utilized for active service applications such as those in the fixed and land mobile services, provided “all practicable steps” are taken to protect passive services.

-While the bands enumerated in No. 5.565 for various passive uses completely cover the 275-450 GHz under consideration in WRC-19 agenda item 1.15, Report ITU-R RA.2189 concluded that "Sharing between radio astronomy and active services in the range 275-3 000 GHz is not problematic."
-Thus, frequencies identified for radio astronomy use but for neither earth exploration-satellite service (passive) nor space research service use other than those identified for earth exploration-satellite service (passive) or space research service could used for fixed and land-mobile service applications, provided that suitable out-of-band emission limits are observed by these active service applications.
-The active service applications are considered to not require any restrictions for their operation in the frequency bands identified in this proposal.
-Other frequency bands within 275-450 GHz may also be possibly identified for terrestrial fixed and mobile applications consistent with the sharing goals of No. 5.565 when sharing studies are sufficiently mature.
+The bands identified below for terrestrial sharing with the passive services have been identified in ITU-R compatibility studies as meeting the intent of No. 5.565.

 Proposals: